C. J. Henry

-Carl Joshua Henry, Jr. (born May 31, 1986) is an American former basketball and professional baseball player.
-Henry played in minor and independent baseball and in college for the Southern Nazarene University men's basketball team.
+Carl Joshua Henry Jr. (born May 31, 1986) is an American former basketball and professional baseball player.
+Henry played in minor and independent baseball and college for the Southern Nazarene University men's basketball team.

 Early life

-Henry is the son of Carl Henry, Sr., a former professional basketball player.
+Henry is the son of Carl Henry Sr., a former professional basketball player.
 His younger brother is Xavier Henry.

-Henry attended Putnam City High School in Oklahoma City, where he starred at basketball and baseball.
+Henry attended Putnam City High School in Oklahoma City, where he starred in basketball and baseball.
 He was named to the 2005 USA Today All-USA high school baseball team and became a top prospect.
 He was also heavily recruited as a point guard and committed to play for the Kansas Jayhawks team on May 19, 2005, choosing the Jayhawks over North Carolina and Texas.

 Baseball

 Henry was drafted by the New York Yankees in the first round (17th overall) of the 2005 Major League Baseball Draft and signed, receiving a $1.6 million bonus.

 He played for the Gulf Coast Yankees and Charleston RiverDogs, before being traded by the Yankees to the Philadelphia Phillies in the deal that sent Bobby Abreu and Cory Lidle to the Yankees.

 Henry played for the Lakewood BlueClaws of the Phillies' organization, but was released following the 2007 season.
 The Yankees re-signed Henry, assigning him to the Class-A Advanced Tampa Yankees for the 2008 season.
 In 272 minor-league games, Henry hit .222 and made 57 errors.
 Following his continuing baseball struggles, Henry left baseball and returned to basketball.